Preheat oven to 400 degrees F. Butter a 9x13-inch casserole dish. Heat a large pot of water over high heat for the pasta; cover.

 Add the pasta to the boiling water and cook the pasta according to the box directions for al dente pasta (if your box doesn't specify al dente, cook it for 1 to 2 minutes shorter than the time called for - it shouldn't be cooked the whole way through).
 When the pasta is finished cooking, drain it in a colander.

-Once the sauce comes to a simmer, stir in 6 ounces each of the cheddar and gouda cheeses, adding a handful at a time and stirring with a wooden spoon until completely melted before adding the next handful.
+Once the sauce comes to a simmer, stir in 6 ounces each of the Gruyere and cheddar cheeses, adding a handful at a time and stirring with a wooden spoon until completely melted before adding the next handful.
 Season with salt and pepper and turn off the heat.

-Add the cooked, drained pasta and Hatch chiles to the sauce.
+Add the cooked, drained pasta, bacon and butternut squash mixture to the sauce.
 Stir with a wooden spoon until everything is completely combined and evenly distributed.
 Pour the mixture into the prepared casserole dish.

 Sprinkle the macaroni and cheese with the remaining shredded cheeses.
 Sprinkle the breadcrumb mixture on top of the cheese.